Hakimcybersec/Cybersecurity-Portfolio/metasploit-vm/README.md

 ---

-## Lab Approach
+## Disclaimer
-- Reconnaissance and service enumeration
-- Vulnerability identification
-- Exploit execution in controlled environment
-- Analysis of system behaviour and access gained
-- Documentation of findings and impact
+All testing was conducted in a controlled lab environment using intentionally vulnerable systems for educational purposes.

 ---

-## Notes
-All activities were conducted in a controlled lab environment using intentionally vulnerable systems for educational purposes.

----

-## License & Attribution
+## Attribution
 Metasploit VM is provided for educational use by Rapid7.

-This project is for learning and demonstration purposes only.